cjmontgom/coaching-site/README.md

 ####To-do
+make quick router work for second blog post with nested routing make working cards for blog posts on contents page decide on how urls will be with blogs. number? title? have json blog posts and create them through passing in props to blog component

+move Form from every blog to main blog content render

 * put necessary fonts in html link tag instead of install all .woffs
 * make form component better and strongly typed
 * make server object oriented and split out routes/ controllers